Hyatt: Development since the 2000s

 On October 28, 2015, Hyatt announced that they were in advanced talks to acquire Starwood Hotels in a cash and stock transaction.
 The transaction was not completed, and Starwood was acquired by Marriott International instead.

 In 2018, Hyatt saw expansion with the acquisition of Two Roads Hospitality.
 This added the Joie de Vivre, Destination, Alila, and Thompson hotel brands to the Hyatt portfolio, a growth of 85 hotels in 23 markets.

 In March 2021, Hyatt announced the official opening of Hyatt's 1,000th hotel worldwide, Alila Napa Valley in St. Helena, California.

 In August 2021, Hyatt acquired Apple Leisure Group (ALG), a luxury resort-management services, travel and hospitality group, from affiliates of Kohlberg Kravis Roberts and KSL Capital Partners for $2.7 billion in cash.
 ALG's hotel portfolio consists of over 33,000 rooms operating in 10 countries.
 The acquisition will extend Hyatt's brand footprint into 11 more European markets.

 In November 2022, Hyatt acquired Dream Hotels Group, a lifestyle hotel operator for $125 million, with up to an additional $175 million over the next six years as properties come into the pipeline and open.
 Dream Hotels Group's portfolio include 12 managed or franchised lifestyle hotels under four brands.

 In April 2023, Hyatt acquired Mr and Mrs Smith, a UK-based platform offering direct booking access to over 1,500 boutique and luxury properties worldwide for £53.0 million in cash consideration.

 In June 2024, Hyatt acquired the me and all hotels brand from Lindner Hotels AG, for which Hyatt has entered into a strategic collaboration with in 2022, consisting of six lifestyle hotels and over 1,000 rooms in central city locations across Germany.

 In August 2024, Hyatt announced the planned acquisition of Standard International, an upscale boutique hotel operator, for $150 million, with up to an additional $185 million over time as additional properties enter the portfolio.
 The acquisition consists of 21 open hotels and more than 30 future properties under The Standard, Bunkhouse Hotels, Peri Hotels, The StandardX, and The Manner brands.
 With the transaction, Hyatt will form a new dedicated lifestyle group, managing all lifestyle brands and operations led by Standard International's Executive Chairman Amar Lalvani.

+Hyatt acquired Standard International in August 2024.

-That same month, Hyatt Regency Orlando, one of the region’s largest convention hotels, was sold for $1.02 billion to Los Angeles-based Ares Management and Houston-based Rida Development — the nation's highest hotel sale in 2024.
+That same month, Hyatt Regency Orlando, one of the region's largest convention hotels, was sold for $1.02 billion to Los Angeles-based Ares Management and Houston-based Rida Development — the nation's highest hotel sale in 2024.
 The sale of the 1,641-room hotel at 9801 International Drive came to about $622,000 per guest room.

+In 2025, Hyatt closed on the sale of the real estate portfolio acquired from Playa Hotels & Resorts for $1.98 billion.

 Brands

-Hyatt reorganized its brand architecture in early 2025 into five portfolios — Luxury, Lifestyle, Inclusive, Classics, and Essentials.
+Hyatt organizes its global portfolio across five primary brand categories: